 But what do you think?

-Duncan is Learning Pool’s Chief Commercial Officer with responsibility for our Marketing, Sales and Customer Engagement teams.
+Duncan’s role supports the commercial and executive leadership teams in developing and executing Learning Pool’s business strategy.
 He previously held commercial leadership positions at Oracle Corporation and Experian and has significant experience across a range of disciplines in technology-based, solution sales environments.
 As a fully qualified business and personal coach, Duncan jumped at the opportunity to move into learning technologies and help our customers increase their business performance through people development.

 Outside Learning Pool, Duncan enjoys spending time with his family, keeping fit, playing music and the occasional cryptic crossword.
 He’s also volunteered as a mentor for The Prince’s Trust since 2007.